nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <img src="images/ClientInfoView.png" width="500"/>
 </p>

-The client information view provides in-depth information about the client's attributes.
-Using the [`View`](#52-retrieve-particular-contact--view) command, users can view the client information in the client info view.
+The client information view provides in-depth information about a client and fully shows all their information without truncated values.
+Using the [`View`](#52-retrieve-particular-contact--view) command, users can fully view information of a particular client in the client info view.

 ### 4.4 Meeting Schedule View